 The Unit participated in the M3 international forecasting competition, which ended in Washington in July 1999, presenting the THETA model, a method developed by the Unit during the previous year.
 The THETA method dominated the competition, producing much better forecasts than all other methods competed.
 The method outperformed both the existing fully automated, internationally recognized software packages (Forecast Pro, Autocast, Autobox etc.) and methods based on human judgment and experience, developed by academic groups of universities of international reputation (INSEAD, Imperial College, Wharton School, University of Pennsylvania).

-In 2018, the Unit co-organized the M4 – Competition together with the University of Nicosia, the most recent and largest forecasting competition of the M series.
+In 2018, the Unit co-organized the M4 – Competition together with the University of Nicosia that involved 100,000 time series of various types and frequencies.
 The M4 involved submissions from many universities (University of Bath, Lancaster University, Harvard, University of Oxford, Georgia Institute of Technology, Monash University) and companies (Uber, ProLogistica, Forecast Pro, Smart Cube, Oracle, AutoBox) worldwide.
 Its results revealed innovative forecasting approaches, mainly machine learning ones, indicating new, promising fields of research and applications.
+In 2020, the Unit co-organized the M5 Competition, the most recent and largest forecasting competition of the M series.
+M5 is the first international competition that requires the prediction of real product sales data, kindly made available by Walmart, emphasizing both point and probabilistic forecasts.

-The research field of the Unit covers a wide range of areas in an attempt to reconcile the needs of the Greek industry and organizations of the public sector with the guidance of fundamental and applied research in countries of the European Union.
+The research field of the Unit covers a wide range of areas in an attempt to reconcile the needs of the Greek industry and organizations of the public and private sector with the guidance of fundamental and applied research in countries of the European Union.
+The research interests of the Unit include among others forecasting support systems, decision support systems, machine learning, optimisation, and data analytics.

 Finally, significant investments in equipment to support the operation of the Unit have already been made or are still in progress, in an effort to maintain the technostructural forefront of research means and laboratory practice in the areas concerned.